 Screening tests can lead to early diagnosis and treatment.
 They are often given to people without symptoms, but who may be at high risk.
 There is no evidence that screening for scoliosis has any long-term benefit.

-Professional organizations differ regarding whether children should receive screening for scoliosis.
-However, many states mandate screening in schools.
-Scoliosis screening is done using the methods listed below.
-Each state has different regulations on what age screening takes place.
-Adolescents are at highest risk to develop idiopathic scoliosis during their rapid growth phase.
-As a result, screening may be done anytime from middle school through high school.
+Experts do not agree on whether children should be screened.
+But, many states require screening in schools.
+Each state has different rules on what age it happens.
+Adolescents are at highest risk.
+Screening may be done from middle school through high school.

-A back exam should be part of a thorough well-child check-up.
+A back exam should be part of a well-child checkup.

-Adam's forward bend test —With feet and knees together, you will be asked to bend forward with your arms dangling.
-The screening person will stand first behind you and then in front of you to check for any visible curvature, or any uneven appearance in your rib cage, hipbones, or shoulder blades.
+An Adams forward bend test will be done.
+With feet and knees together, you will be asked to bend forward with your arms hanging.
+The person screening will stand first behind you and then in front of you to check for any curve or uneven rib cage, hipbones, or shoulder blades.